Ahajha/spang/README.md

 t # <index>
 ...
 ```
 Takes a list of graphs, with each graph starting with `t #` followed by its ID (an integer).
 The graph is then followed by its list of vertices (each starting with `v`) and list of edges (each starting with `e`).
 All IDs and labels must be integers, and may be negative.
 IDs may be in any order, though it is generally simpler to order them sequentially from 0.
+Comments may be added by starting a line with "#".

 ## Output format
 ```